 Once the petition is approved, the supporters of an Initiative have 180 days to gather signatures.
 (Referendum supporters collect their signatures before the end of the Congressional Review Period.)
 To place a Measure on the ballot, supporters of an Initiative or Referendum must collect the signatures of at least five-percent of the voters registered citywide.
 These signatures must be distributed to reflect at least five-percent of the registered voters in at least five of the eight wards.

 Once the petition is filed, DCBOE has 30 days to determine whether it contains the required number of voter signatures.
 In the presence of watchers--and according to detailed procedures--the Board's staff checks each name on the petition to determine whether the signer is registered.
 Once the staff determines that the petition contains the required number of voter entries, a random sample of 100 signatures from each ward is checked against the voter's original registration form to ensure signature validity.

 The Measure is Certified for the Ballot

-At the end of the signature verification phase, the Board calls a public meeting to announces whether the petition meets the citywide and ward-level requirements.
+At the end of the signature verification phase, the Board calls a public meeting to announce whether the petition meets the citywide and ward-level requirements.
 If the petition meets the requirements, the Measure is then certified for the election ballot.
 In the case of a Referendum Measure, a Special Election is called.
-This election must occur within 114 days of the certification (except if another citywide election is already scheduled to occur within 54 to 114 days of the Board's announcement.)
+This Election must occur within 114 days of the certification (except if another citywide election is already scheduled to occur within 54 to 114 days of the Board's announcement.)
 An Initiative Measure does not require a Special Election, and is voted on during the next citywide election at least 90 days after the certification.
 All registered voters -- regardless of party affiliation -- are eligible to vote on Initiative or Referendum Measures.